-Snapchat is currently grabbing the eye of marketing professionals, technology creators, analysts and psychologists alike.
+Snapchat has been grabbing the eye of marketing professionals, technology creators, analysts and psychologists alike.
 Usage of the five-year-old mobile messaging service has rapidly escalated with the platform now reporting 7 billion video views a day.

 Let’s have a look at the elements that make Snapchat so successful and how they can apply to your learning.